Roy Hodgson: Malmö

 In 1985, he took over at Malmö, which he led to five consecutive league championships, two Swedish championships (at the time the Swedish championship was decided through play-offs) and two Swedish Cups.
 His team took part regularly in European competitions: the Intertoto Cup, the European Cup and the UEFA Cup.
-In the 1986–87 European Cup Winners' Cup, they beat Apollon Limassol in the first round and Tirana in the second round, losing to Ajax in the quarter finals.
+In the 1986–87 European Cup Winners' Cup, they defeated Apollon Limassol in the first round and Tirana in the second round, losing to Ajax in the quarter finals.
 In the 1987–88 European Cup, Malmö were eliminated in the first round by Anderlecht.
-In the 1988–89 UEFA Cup, Malmö beat Torpedo Moscow in the first round after extra time and lost to the club Hodgson would manage seven years later, Inter Milan, in the second round.
+In the 1988–89 UEFA Cup, Malmö defeated Torpedo Moscow in the first round after extra time and lost to the club Hodgson would manage seven years later, Inter Milan, in the second round.
 Narrowly losing 1–0 at home, they secured a 1–1 draw at the San Siro.
 Hodgson's greatest continental achievement at Malmö came the following year in the 1989–90 European Cup, knocking Inter out in the first round, winning 1–0 at home and drawing 1–1 at the San Siro.
 In the second round, Malmö lost to Mechelen.
 Due to his successful time at Malmö, Hodgson is still highly appreciated by the club's fans who have unofficially named a section of the Stadion "Roy's Hörna" (Roy's Corner).

 Hodgson continues to be held in high regard at Malmö, where he is known as "Royson".